ggerganov/llama.cpp/README.md

       ```
 - cuBLAS

-  This provides a faster evaluation time using the CUDA cores of your Nvidia GPU.
+  This provides BLAS acceleration using the CUDA cores of your Nvidia GPU.
 Make sure to have the CUDA toolkit installed.
   - Using `make`
     ```bash
     make LLAMA_CUBLAS=1